HariPadBharti/hackRINov19/README.md

 <H1>This is a test repo </H1>

-this is a temperory repositiry for hackerRI meetup
+This is a temperory repositiry for hackerRI meetup

 this is  commotted